Goldplate/btcchina-bot/README.md

 Donation
 ---

 The official API methods provided by BTC China is inconsistent with their documentation and actual scenarios.
 I've made more than 5 changes to it to actually make it work, plus numerous wrappers in bot.py to make sure the ridiculous API doesn't mess things up.

-I've also spent much time (several nights right before a final exam) to tune the program so that it behaves.
+I've also spent much time (including several nights right before a final exam) to tune the program so that it behaves.

 If this project helps you in anyway, please kindly consider a donation to the following bitcoin address: